kailash-manasarovar/statement/docs/timeline/2023/september.md

 - At that moment, I became concerned that my friend had been tricked too.
 - Could she have been honey-trapped and then enslaved to work in the fields?
 - She has no money but she is physically strong.
 - Why is she slaving away in the fields every day?
-She's over 60.
+She's at her retirement age.
-- Her man, who was weird with me, is probably more than 20 years younger than her, and has delicate hands and doesn't look overworked at all.
+- Her man, who was weird with me, is at least 20 years younger than her, and has delicate hands and doesn't look overworked at all.
 - Does he spend all his time with her at her home?
 She told me they both live there.
 (The litmus test for a honey-trap relationship where a man has another life.)
-- I remembered she was always going to a local psychic/match-maker in 2016 looking for a man, and knowing what I now know about this town and the monstrous lie that has turned nearly everyone into a psychopath, I shuddered.
+- I remembered she was always going to a local psychic/match-maker in 2016, obsessed with finding a man, and knowing what I now know about this town and the monstrous lie that has turned nearly everyone into a psychopath, I shuddered.
+- I remember telling her back then, as we discussed men one afternoon, that she had set herself on *learning the hard way*.
 - Another time I go for vegetables, [Thao](may.md#acupuncture-with-thao-qi) is there, the criminal acupuncturist who told me I had diabetes and I must see my GP about it.
 Is she waiting for me too?
 - She says hi, and asks if I went back to classes at the conservatory after the attack.
 - I say yes I did, strongly.
-- Another time I go for vegetables, [Domingo Lopez Cano himself](../../crimes/protagonists/domingo-et-al.md#domingo-lopez-cano) is there, on his own, accompanying, alone, the two little girls from Madrid that he teaches, and who [I told Paloma about](../2024/october.md#meeting-inma-and-paloma-the-spanish-official-in-madrid) in October 2024.
+- Another time I go for vegetables, [Domingo Lopez Cano himself](../../crimes/protagonists/domingo-et-al.md#domingo-lopez-cano) is there accompanying, alone, the two little girls from Madrid that he teaches, and whose names [I gave to Paloma in writing in her hand](../2024/october.md#meeting-inma-and-paloma-the-spanish-official-in-madrid) in October 2024.
 - I give him a [therapy card](#praying-at-cauterets).
 - He shouts, "ooooh, touch", elongating the word *touch* in a salacious manner, and leaves with the little girls.
-- My friend says, oh you know him, and tells me that she sees him all the time with his daughters.
+- My friend says, *oh you know him*, and tells me that she sees him all the time with his daughters.
 - I tell her they are not his daughters.
 - Alarm flashes across her face.
 - The last time I see her, in April 2024, she says, oh I just saw Paqui Fornet, "isn't she a nice person?".